moldstruct/mc-md/README.md

 ## List of input parameters
 The parameters of the model can be set like any other MD parameters in the `.mdp`-file and can be accesed through the userints and userreals.
-Userints are used to enable/disable ceratin features while the userreals are used for the simulation parameters.
+Userints are used to enable/disable certain features while the userreals are used for the simulation parameters.
 ```
 userint1 - (default = 1)Alter forcefield.
 If set to zero the everything should run as unmodifed gromacs 4.5.4 (hopefully)
 userint2 - (default = 1)Do charge transfer.
 Enables the charge transfer module